-As I write this, many businesses are currently in the process of finalizing their 2019 budget.
-I’ve been helping a friend that is leading the charge to increase his budget for information security/cybersecurity at his company.
-We had met for a beer a few weeks ago to chat through some of the things that he was considering, and he was picking my brain for ideas on how to convey his informed opinion on what he hoped to acquire for his company in 2019.
+Recently, I helped a friend that was leading the charge to increase his budget for information security/cybersecurity at his company.
+We had met for a beer to chat through some of the things that he was considering, and he was picking my brain for ideas on how to convey his informed opinion on what he hoped to acquire for his company in 2019.

 On his wish list, he had a multitude of new InfoSec tools, a head count increase, some hardware upgrades, a vendor risk management program, and as he called it, “things and stuff.”
 I gave him some additional items to add to his list and helped give him some information on the items that he had on the list already.
 Shortly after, we moved on to chatting about football, kids, and fishing.

 About two weeks later, I ran into him at the grocery store.
 After we exchanged a few pleasantries I asked him how his request went with upper management and the corporate board.
 He shook his head and looked a little dejected.
 He said that they were reviewing his requests, but that they did not want to make that much of an investment in “IT projects.”
 And by that, they meant that they had recently made some improvements to the data center and their website.

 He thanked them for their consideration and left the meeting.